 - Once a booking has been confirmed by way of deposit paid, should the hirer wish to cancel the booking, written notification must be given to Camping Culture Australia as outlined below.
-Refund of the deposit shall incur a $15 administration fee in addition to:
+Refund of the deposit shall incur a $75 cancellation fee for Trailers and $50 cancellation fee for accessories in addition to:

-- Greater than 28 days written notice; deposits refunded in full less above administration fee.
+- Greater than 28 days written notice; deposits refunded in full less above cancellation fee.

 - Less than 27 days’ notice, you will be required to forfeit your full deposit.

-- Early return of the camper trailer for any reason whatsoever will not constitute a refund of any kind.
+- Early return of camper trailers or accessories for any reason whatsoever will not constitute a refund of any kind.